Many kudos to you as a board of directors if you have already conducted a Performance Evaluation of your Executive Director this year.

 If you haven’t even considered it or maybe even deliberately shoved it down the priority list, I’m about to share how your organization can get an renewed edge, get higher quality output and make your Executive a happier professional.
 If this sounds appealing, please read on.

 Historically, executive performance evaluations have been disliked not only by boards but also by the executive.
 One key reason is that the evaluation has been structured, perceived and used as a tool to sit in judgment on the Executive’s performance.
 Boards don’t like to do that and executives like it even less.
 Better structured processes are not perceived this way and result in significantly better conversations, which incidentally is one of the reasons you’d want to do an evaluation on a regular basis.
 If you are seeking a solid process, may I suggest you search our blog archive for a great one called “Evaluate your Executive in 7 Steps”.
-Additionally, our on-line store offers an Executive Director Evaluation Tool if you need a better incentive (it’s half price if you are one of our members).
+Additionally, our on-line store offers an Executive Director Evaluation Tool and we have a 1-hour webinar, Ed Performance Evaluation on March 3rd, 2021 at Noon and the recording will also be for sale in our Online Store.
+And if you need a better incentive NN members pay way less!

 However, the intent of this blog post is one of exploring why.

 Performance evaluations are all about getting better.
 As skilled, visionary, personable and professionally engaging as your Executive is, they can improve.
 In fact, we at Nonprofit Network invest much of our work with professionals telling us they want to get better.
 And as a member of the board, you want the very best Executive you can have implementing your vision and achieving the organization’s mission.
 Your organization’s performance evaluation process should be structured and delivered in the context of “how do we get better than we currently are”.